 Turning Research into Possibilities

 A cancer diagnosis can turn your child’s and family’s world upside down, and leave you feeling helpless.
 What do you do?
 Where do you go?
 For many, the road to recovery leads through the promising results of cancer research.
 We connect families like yours to programs that are considering new approaches to finding a cure.
-At Arnold Palmer Hospital, your child has access to some of the most innovative therapy options available for pediatric cancers and related disorders.
+At Orlando Health Arnold Palmer Hospital for Children, your child has access to some of the most innovative therapy options available for pediatric cancers and related disorders.
 Our mission is to provide leading-edge oncology and hematology care for children, adolescents and young adults.
 Along with our ongoing scientific collaborations to discover new therapies for children with cancer, we have access to a broad network of oncology clinical trials through the following organizations: